-At the national level, we have the United States Tax Court, that has locations all over the country.
-This means that there is an U.S. tax court in or near Florence, Arizona.
+At the national level, we have the United States Tax Court, which has locations all over the country.
+This means that there is an U.S. tax court in or near Florence, South Carolina.

-Do I Need a Florence, Arizona Tax Attorney?
+Do I Need a Florence, South Carolina Tax Attorney?

 Although federal tax court permits, under some circumstances, non-lawyers to represent taxpayers, the practice of tax law is extremely intricate and specialized.
 Many attorneys who practice tax law do not practice in any other area.